 - Organize or participate in major activities in the fight against hunger like: The Great Food Drive for Children as well as La grande guignolée des média

-Moisson Montréal is supported by a network of over 300 agri-food suppliers with the goal of collecting perishable and non-perishable foodstuffs.
+Moisson Montréal is supported by a network of 361 agri-food suppliers with the goal of collecting perishable and non-perishable foodstuffs.
 The foodstuffs collected are mainly obtained from the food product surplus of suppliers, wholesalers, manufacturers, and farmers.
 Events and collection drives organized by companies also contribute to our supply.

 By making agri-food suppliers aware of the need to participate in the fight against hunger, we are able to offer a variety of quality food to the organizations served.

 In order to keep increasing the quantity, quality and diversity of food distributed, Moisson Montreal is continually looking to expand its operations.
 This is why, in 2013, we launched the Food Recovery in Supermarkets Program with grocery stores in the Montreal area.

 A regular quality control process allows us to constantly improve the quality of foodstuffs distributed regarding hygiene and health regulations.
 From the beginning, we have known that offering food products without showing concern for people’s welfare is just not enough.